MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-805.md

 1. Log in as root or a user with sudo privileges.
 The following instructions assume user privileges with the sudo override.
 2. Verify system repositories are up to date:
 		[username] $ sudo yum clean all
-3. Change to the directory to which you downloaded the rpm (for example, /tmp):
+3. Change to the directory to which you mounted or unpacked the installer (for example, /mnt/mrsimage for an .img file, or /tmp/MRS80HADOOP if you unpacked the tar.gz file):
 		[username] $ cd /tmp
+		[username tmp] $ cd /MRS80HADOOP
 4. Run the script with the **-p** parameter, specifying the Hadoop component:
-		[tmp] $ sudo bash install.sh -p
+		[username tmp MRS80HADOOP] $ sudo bash install.sh -p
 5. When prompted to accept the license terms for Microsoft R open, click Enter to read the EULA, click **q** when you are finished reading, and then click **y** to accept the terms.
 6. Installer output shows the packages and location of the log file.
 7. Check the version of Microsoft R Open using `rpm -qi`:
-		[tmp] $ rpm -qi microsoft-r-server-mro-8.0
+		[username tmp MRS80HADOOP] $ rpm -qi microsoft-r-server-mro-8.0
 8. Optionally, you can also use `rpm -qi` to check the version of microsoft-r-server-intel-mkl-8.0, microsoft-r-server-packages-8.0, and microsoft-r-server-hadoop-8.0.
 9. Check the output to verify version 8.0.5.
 Partial output appears as follows:

 		Name        : microsoft-r-server-mro-8.0   Relocations: /usr/lib64